Get Involved: SAILING

 Great Britain team manager Stephen Park has set a target of four medals - but admits a podium finish is possible in all 10 events.

-won his sixth Finn world title in May and is aiming to win a fourth Olympic gold.
-Other defending champions are
+Ben Ainslie won his sixth Finn world title in May and is aiming to win a fourth Olympic gold.
+Other defending champions are Paul Goodison in the Laser class, and Iain Percy and Andrew Simpson in the Star.

-is the most successful sailor in the history of the 470 class and the five-time world champion will be looking to improve on her silver in Beijing, alongside helm
+Dutchwoman Lobke Berkhout is the most successful sailor in the history of the 470 class and the five-time world champion will be looking to improve on her silver in Beijing, alongside helm Lisa Westerhof.

 The sport of sailing gained considerable popularity in Holland about 400 years ago and, shortly after the restoration of the monarchy in the United Kingdom in 1660, King Charles II introduced sailing as a sport.